Vinograd-j/url-player/README.md

 # !!!
 #### *The program does not download anything, does not violate anyone's rights, it simply structures your compositions in the form of a list and helps you open them and listen to them in the background*

+#### *The program is made using graphic libraries that involve design by code.
+Therefore, the design will be quite primitive.
+I count on your understanding.*
 ------------